eperico/words-chain-python/README.md

 A simple python program to find a words chain into a dictionary

-You can run it with two difference dictionary:
+You can run it with two different dictionaries:

 - simple dictionary:
-test words chain between tree and flat
+test words chain between 'tree' and 'flat'

 - unix words:
-huge dictionary with unix words (235886 words) uncomment relevant test in wordsChain.py test words chain between cat and dog
+huge dictionary with unix words (235886 words) uncomment relevant test in wordsChain.py test words chain between 'cat' and 'dog'
 This test will take about 30 seconds, depending on your machine

 # Run